ichthyosaurus/sailfish-patch/MANPAGE.md

 `-i, --import CONFIG SOURCE [RPMS]`
   Setup a new working directory for the given patch.
 This command is especially useful for importing patches that were not created with this tool.
 In other cases, `-u` might be more suited for the task. `SOURCE` can either be a tarball containing the patch file (`unified_diff.patch`) in its root, or it can be a patch/diff.
 Optionally set `RPMS` to use already downloaded package files from the given directory. *Note:* use `-eC` to create a new config file.

+`-I, --inspect`
+  Only with in combination with `--build`: do not actually build anything to allow inspecting configured build sources (RPM spec, diff, etc.).

 `-f, --force`
   Skip some safety checks

 ### Templates
 `-eC, --export-config`
-  Export CONFIG template
+  Export `CONFIG` template

 `-eL, --export-license`
-  Export COPYING template
+  Download/import license text to `COPYING`.
+Does *not* write to stdout and requires a valid CONFIG file to determine which license text to fetch.

 `-eG, --export-gitignore`
-  Export .gitignore template
+  Export `.gitignore` template

 `-eI, --export-icon`
   Export OpenRepos icon template

 `-eJ, --export-json`
-  Export patch.json template
+  Export `patch.json` template

 `-eS, --export-spec`
   Export RPM spec-file template

+`-eQ, --export-qmldetails`
+  Export `extra/PatchDetails.qml` template

 ### Options for development and for debugging
 `-R, --check-releases`